January 13, 2022 9 min read

 Sounds easy enough to execute, right?
 Like any good bodybuilding exercise, you’ll need impeccable form for the incline chest press to build muscle properly.
 Let’s talk about which muscles and muscle groups the exercise is intended to work and then we’ll look at some common mistakes and form errors that can prevent that muscle growth from happening.

-Anyone who’s put considerable time into building arm mass knows about the triceps muscle.
-It has an antagonistic relationship with the biceps on the top of the upper arm.
+The triceps muscle has an antagonistic relationship with the biceps on the top of the upper arm.
 Its name comes from the structure of the triceps, which has three heads.
 The large head of the triceps holds the upper arm bone in place at the shoulder joint while all three of them principally extend a pronated or supinated arm at the elbow, which is what happens when you straighten out your arm.

 Another factor of the safety appeal of incline dumbbell presses is that you can dump dumbbells more easily than you can barbells.
 In a situation where your shoulders fail or your chest muscles are completely worn out, the shoulder will fail completely and that weight you’re hoisting overhead will need to go somewhere.
 If you don’t want that somewhere to be your sternum or skull, it’s nice to be able to simply drop the dumbbells on the ground.
 Of course, we’d recommend avoiding that possibility unless you’re working out from a home gym and aren’t risking getting kicked out.